Do your visitors like your page?

 Also, the definition of bounce has changed.
 A bounce is no longer a one-page visit.
 Now in GA4, bounce rate is simply the inverse of engagement rate.
 In other words, in GA4, a bounce is a visit that did not include two pages, and the session duration did not last more than 10 seconds and did not involve a conversion.

-Since we’re all still in the transition phase from Universal Analytics (UA) to GA4, let’s compare the old definition of bounce rate to the new GA4 definition of engagement rate:
+Let’s compare the definition of bounce rate to GA4’s definition of engagement rate:

 So you can see that engagement rate is a blend of several other metrics.
 Combined, they give you a better sense for the visitor’s behavior than bounce rate alone.